empchase/bggn213_github/README.md

 # bggn213_github
-classwork for bggn213 bioinformatics at UCSD
+classwork for bggn213 bioinformatics at UC San Diego